 But when you drill down, there can be some individual difficulties.
 Let’s say your grocery budget only covers 16 days of groceries – how are you going to eat for those 3 extra days?
 Logically, it is easy to say that you should have some left over from the last time we had a shorter pay period.
 But when you’re pinching pennies, sometimes it doesn’t work out that way.

 What You Can Do For This November

 If you are living paycheck-to-paycheck, start planning now to get through this month.
 Cut back your spending, and use the tips in 85 Ways To Get Through A Long Pay Period to ensure that you won’t be short on any essentials at the end of the month.

 What You Can Do For The Future

-If this month is going to be tight for you, get through the month and then start planning now to avoid problems during future long pay periods – like the one happening during the second half of this December.
-Christmas is a terrible time to be short of money.
+If this month is going to be tight for you, get through the month and then start planning now to avoid problems during future long pay periods.
 Build up your emergency fund, build a spending plan around a 31 day month, pay off debt, and do all the other basic things that build a solid financial foundation.
 Meet with the financial educators available at your installation’s family readiness center.
 Take a class.
 Read a book.
-I promise you that your life will be so much easier!
+Send me an email.
+I promise your life will be so much easier!

 A long pay period is a great way to measure how you are doing with your finances.
 If you don’t even notice, you’re probably doing a good job.
 Maybe it is a bother but not a big deal.
 That probably means that you are doing OK but have room for improvement.
 If a long pay period is an emergency, you need to make some major changes now.
 Improving your financial footing now can prevent unexpected difficulties when those long pay periods happen again.